-A former corporal of the Canadian Forces, he holds the record for the longest confirmed sniper kill in history at 1.51 miles or 2,430 metres.
-That’s the length of about 26 football pitches.
+A former corporal of the Canadian Forces, Furlong holds the record for the longest confirmed sniper kill in history at 1.51 miles or 2,430 meters.
+That’s the length of about 26 football fields.

-This amazing feat occurred in 2002, when he was involved in Operation Anaconda.
+This amazing feat occurred in 2002 when he was involved in Operation Anaconda.
 His Sniper Team consisted of 2 Corporals and 3 Master Corporals.
-When a three man Al-Qaeda weapons team moved into a mountainside position he took aim.
+When a three-man Al-Qaeda weapons team moved into a mountainside position, he aimed.
 Furlong was armed with a .50-caliber McMillan Brothers Tac-50 Rifle and loaded with A-MAX very low drag bullets.
 He fired and missed.
-His second shot hit the enemies knapsack on his back.
+His second shot hit the enemy’s knapsack on his back.
 He had already fired his third shot by the time the second hit, but now the enemy knew he was under attack.
 The airtime for each bullet was about 3 seconds due to the immense distance, enough time for an enemy to take cover.
-However the dumbfounded militant realised what was happening just in time to take the third shot in the chest.
+However, the dumbfounded militant realised what was happening just in time to take the third shot in the chest.

 242 Confirmed Kills

 Zaytsev himself made 242 confirmed kills between October 1942 and January 1943, but the real number is probably closer to 500.
 I know I said there was no counter-sniper, but there was Erwin Kónig.
-Was alleged to be a highly skilled Wehrmacht sniper.
+He was alleged to be a highly skilled Wehrmacht sniper.
 Zaytsev claimed in his memoirs that the duel took place over a period of three days in the ruins of Stalingrad.
-Details of what actually happened are sketchy, but by the end of the three day period Zaytsev had killed the sniper and claimed his scope to be his most prized trophy.
+Details of what actually happened are sketchy, but by the end of the three-day period, Zaytsev had killed the sniper and claimed his scope to be his most prized trophy.
 For him to make this his most prized trophy means that this person he killed must have been almost as good as Zaytsev himself.

 309 Confirmed Kills

-In June 1941, Pavlichenko was 24 and Nazi Germany were invading the Soviet Union.
-She was among the first volunteers and asked to join the infantry. she was assigned to the Red Armies 25th infantry Division.
-From there she became one of 2000 female snipers of the soviet.
+In June 1941, Pavlichenko was 24, and Nazi Germany was invading the Soviet Union.
+She was among the first volunteers and asked to join the infantry.
+She was assigned to the Red Army’s 25th Infantry Division.
+From there, she became one of 2,000 female snipers in the Soviet forces.

-Her first 2 kills were made near Belyayevka using a Mosin-Nagant bolt action rifle with a P.E.
+Her first two kills were made near Belyayevka using a Mosin-Nagant bolt action rifle with a P.E.
 4-power scope.
 The first action she saw was during the conflict in Odessa.
-She was there for 2 and a half months and notched 187 kills.
-When they were forced to relocate, she spent the next 8 months fighting in Sevastopol on the Crimean Peninsula.
-There she recorded 257 kills and for this feat she was cited by the Southern Army Council.
-Pavlichenkos’ total confirmed kills during WW2 was 309.
-36 of those were enemy snipers.
+She was there for two and a half months and notched 187 kills.
+When they were forced to relocate, she spent the next eight months fighting in Sevastopol on the Crimean Peninsula.
+There she recorded 257 kills, and for this feat, she was cited by the Southern Army Council.
+Pavlichenko’s total confirmed kills during WWII was 309—36 of those were enemy snipers.

 378 Confirmed kills

-Three times awarded the military medal and twice seriously wounded, he was an expert marksman and scout, credited with 378 German kills and capturing 300+ more.
-He was an Ojibwa warrior with the Canadians in battles like those at mount sorrel.
-As if killing nearly 400 Germans wasn’t enough, he was also awarded medals for running messages through very heavy enemy fire, for directing a crucial relief effort when his commanding officer was incapacitated and for running through enemy fire to get more ammo when his unit was running low.
+Three times awarded amilitary medal and twice seriously wounded, Pegahmagabow was an expert marksman and scout, credited with 378 German kills and capturing 300+ more.
+He was an Ojibwa warrior with the Canadians in battles like those at Mount Sorrel.
+As if killing nearly 400 Germans wasn’t enough, he was also awarded medals for running messages through very heavy enemy fire, for directing a crucial relief efforts when his commanding officer was incapacitated, and for running through enemy fire to get more ammo when his unit was running low.

-Though a hero among his fellow soldier, he was virtually forgotten once he returned home to Canada.
-Regardless he was one of the most affective snipers of world war 1.
+Though a hero among his fellow soldiers, he was virtually forgotten once he returned home to Canada.
+Regardless, he was one of the most effective snipers of World War I.

 109 confirmed kills

-He holds the record for the highest number of confirmed kills for any American sniper in history.
-However it is not just his impressive kill record that makes him one of the best, but also his incredible accuracy.
+Waldron once held the record for the highest number of confirmed kills for any American sniper in history—until Chris Kyle (see above).
+However, it is not just his impressive kill record that makes him one of the best, but also his incredible accuracy.

-If there was a scale of difficulty for shots like these, it would be next to impossible to beat. well lets try to do that anyway.
+If there were a scale of difficulty for shots like these, it would be next to impossible to beat.
+Well, let’s try to do that anyway.

 93 Confirmed kills

-Was a Finnish soldier who, using an iron sighted bolt action rifle, amassed the highest recorded confirmed kills as a sniper in any war…ever!!
+Häyhä was a Finnish soldier who, using an iron-sighted bolt action rifle, amassed the highest recorded confirmed kills as a sniper in any war—ever!!